This is a blog page dedicated to children, their nutrition, cooking, healthy recipes and everything for parents too!

 Fast Food Baby: Feeding the next generation

 How has something as essential and natural as feeding our children become so difficult and fraught with problems?
 It’s not surprising that parents are faced with such a tough job, what with so many confusing and conflicting messages about what and how to feed our children, not to mention being faced with endless varieties of plastic packaged foods that lure us with five-a-day or 100% fruit slogans.
-My thoughts and feelings on this subject were reinforced by watching BBC Three programme Fast Food Baby
+My thoughts and feelings on this subject were reinforced by watching BBC Three programme Fast Food Baby.

 Saying that “if they don’t eat what’s on offer, they don’t get anything else, and they’re not going to starve” isn't an easy philosophy to adhere to, especially when there are so many emotional and psychological triggers involved with feeding a small child, particularly one who’s been very ill early on in life.

 Even without a catalyst like an illness, feeding can still be so riddled with anxiety and guilt.
 At Some classes often parents readily admit to caving into their toddlers demands or control over food simply because they want them to eat something, or not wake in the night hungry or be grumpy later on.
 I also understand and sympathise with this dilemma struggling over mealtimes.
-Incidentally there’s some great advice and support at
+Incidentally there’s some great advice and support at The Infant and Toddler forum.

-reflux can suffer real anxiety when faced with new or different foods.
+There is a wide range of issues that can’t simply be resolved with a quick-fix rule.
+A child surviving on bread and yoghurt due to severe reflux can suffer real anxiety when faced with new or different foods.
 This needs a more sensitive approach, but there can be a resolution.
 Messy play and food exploration can help, according to Dr Catherine Dendy, a clinical psychologist and feeding expert who worked on Fast Food Baby.
 During the programme a little boy, called Michael, was followed who had suffered with meningitis.
 With him something interesting happened.

 During the classes it was discovered that Michael enjoyed raw beetroot!
 The family also learnt the importance of involving their son in food and mealtime preparation and making it fun, so that Michael became more familiar with the new foods that were later presented on his plate and accepted them more readily.
-From an 18-month-old who drank a lot of milk and enjoyed fish, chips and sips of coke, Michael’s food repertoire quickly expanded to include
+From an 18-month-old who drank a lot of milk and enjoyed fish, chips and sips of coke, Michael’s food repertoire quickly expanded to include vegetable soups, dried fruit, parsnip, cucumber and bananas, and broccoli became a firm favourite!

 So how do we address the balance and make sure we are all providing the next generation with the foundations for a healthy balanced life?
 Try some of these tips and let me know how you get on or what works for you and your children in the comments section below.